Woolly Planting Tips

 5. Next add the “Thrill” plants as focal points and to create a dynamic visual composition

 6. Finally, use the “Fill” plants to fill in and cover the Pockets between the other plants.
 Use big, full plants!
-The wall should look as full and lush as possible immediately upon planting, with as little Pocket showing as possible.
+The wall should look as full and lush as possible immediately upon planting, with as little Pocket

 Favorite Indoor Plants for Wally